Best Options for Cooling All or Part of a Home

 - Expandable.
 The outdoor compressor can handle multiple indoor units.
 You can start with one room, and expand as necessary.
 Plus, installation is simple; units are up and running in just one day.

-- Flexible Placement.
+- Flexible Placement of Wall Units.
 The indoor unit is connected to the outdoor unit with a small pipe.
 That means the indoor unit can be placed virtually anywhere in the room without a major construction project or disrupting your home’s architecture or decor.

 - Energy-Efficient.
 A ducted system can waste a considerable amount of heated and cooled air as it makes its way through the system.
 In contrast, a ductless mini-split delivers the air right to the room that needs it.

 Ductless air cooling systems (AKA mini-splits) join individual units placed throughout your home with an outdoor compressor.
 The inside units use evaporator coils cooled with refrigerants.
 The idea is that the refrigerant transfers the excess heat from inside your home to the outdoor unit.

 Because all of the inside mini-split heat pumps can be connected to one exterior compressor, ductless mini-splits are the best possible whole-home solution.

 Not only do ductless mini-splits not damage the atmosphere in the same way that air-conditioners do, but they cool your home much better and more efficiently than air conditioners also.
 Needless to say, they do a much better job than fans and swamp coolers as well.

 There are many benefits of using a ductless mini-split system to cool your home.
 Let’s briefly touch on some of them.

 Even temperature distribution throughout your home